The latest state-of-the-art surgical treatments for breast cancer

-MedStar Health offers all of the diagnostic and breast cancer treatments you'd expect for men and women—plus some you might not.
-Treatment options are always supported or driven by the latest research and techniques in breast cancer surgery, including sophisticated offerings such as CyberKnife® radiation, targeted therapies, and minimally invasive endoscopic, laparoscopic, or robotic-assisted surgery.
+At MedStar Health, we offer all of the diagnostic and breast cancer treatments you'd expect for men and women—plus some you might not.
+Treatment options are always supported or driven by the latest research and techniques in breast cancer surgery, including breast- and nipple-sparing procedures, and sophisticated reconstructive surgeries.

-We have accreditation by the National Accreditation Program for Breast Centers (NAPBC).
-Our research partner, Georgetown Lombardi Comprehensive Cancer Center, is one of only 51 NCI-designated Comprehensive Cancer Centers in the country, delivering cutting-edge cancer treatments and signifying excellence and efforts in patient care, cancer research, patient education, and community outreach.
-We have also been recognized as a Breast Imaging Center of Excellence.
+Most of our programs are accredited by the National Accreditation Program for Breast Centers (NAPBC).
+And, many of our breast surgeons are recognized as "Top Docs" by Baltimore magazine and the Washingtonian.
+In addition, as a partner of the Georgetown Lombardi Comprehensive Cancer Center, one of only 51 National Cancer Institute-designated Comprehensive Cancer Centers in the country, we deliver advanced cancer treatments and are known for our efforts in patient care, cancer research, patient education, and community outreach.

 Axillary lymph node dissection

 The lymphatic system includes the nodes, tissues, and organs that produce and store infection-fighting white blood cells, as well as lymph, the fluid that circulates throughout this system.
 In a properly functioning lymphatic system, your lymph nodes filter out the lymph, eliminating bacteria and other waste products—including cancer cells.

 If cancer cells begin to travel through the lymphatic system, they can end up in the lymph nodes; in cancers that start in the breast, the closest lymph nodes are in the armpit area—the axillary lymph nodes.
 If your doctor determines that your breast cancer has spread to these nodes, you will need an axillary dissection.

 Most often, your surgeon will remove the Level I and II lymph nodes during this procedure.
 Generally, 45 lymph nodes are in the axilla, and, on average, 10-20 are removed during the operation.